WEAV

 WEAV (960 AM) is an English-language American radio station in Plattsburgh, New York, with studios in Colchester, Vermont.
 The station broadcasts a sports format.

-Owned and operated by Vox AM/FM, the station broadcasts with a power of 5,000 watts as a class B station, using a directional antenna with slightly different daytime and nighttime directional patterns in order to protect various other stations on 960 kHz.
+Owned and operated by Vox AM/FM, the station broadcasts on 960 kHz with a power of 5,000 watts as a class B station, using a directional antenna with slightly different daytime and nighttime directional patterns in order to protect various other stations on that frequency.
 Both daytime and the tighter nighttime patterns of WEAV are directed mostly to the north and west of Plattsburgh, with not a lot of signal strength reaching deep into Vermont.
+It also broadcasts in Burlington on FM translator 97.1 and in Plattsburgh on FM translator 105.9.

 History

-The station signed on February 3, 1935 as WMFF, owned by Plattsburgh Broadcasting Corporation (in turn controlled by the Bissell family), and operating on 1310 kHz.
+The station signed on February 3, 1935, as WMFF, owned by Plattsburgh Broadcasting Corporation (in turn controlled by the Bissell family), and operating on 1310 kHz.
 The North American Regional Broadcasting Agreement in 1941 moved the station to 1340 kHz.
 On October 23, 1948, the station changed its call letters to WEAV; two months later, on December 29, the station relocated again, this time to the current 960 kHz.
 At one time an affiliate of ABC Radio and its predecessor, the Blue Network, WEAV switched to CBS Radio in the late 1950s.
-The station inaugurated FM service on February 3, 1960, with the launch of WEAV-FM/99.9 as a simulcast of the AM station.
+The station inaugurated FM service on February 3, 1960, with the launch of WEAV-FM (99.9) as a simulcast of the AM station.

 By 1972, WEAV had a contemporary format, with only some of its programming simulcast on the FM (which had largely switched to another format).
 Within a year, the station was mixing in some country and rock music, and by 1974 WEAV-FM had ended the remaining simulcast periods and become WGFB.
 Soon afterward, WEAV became a top 40 station.

 WEAV had again begun simulcasting with WGFB, this time relaying its soft adult contemporary format, by 1994; WEAV-exclusive programming consisted entirely of Montreal Expos games.
 However, by 1995, ownership was expressing concern that the high costs of running the station could not be justified given the economic conditions in the market; after WGFB was leased out and became WBTZ in 1996, WEAV went dark and was put up for sale.